-7.4.2 Binary output detector
+15.4.2 Fault detector binary outputs

 Settings for binary outputs linked to customer specific functions.

 AQ-50 has a number of logical outputs that can be used to activate and control various customized functions.
 In the standard version, there are no functions associated with these objects.
 However, they are visible via the web interface and a brief general description is therefore made here.